Kendo-Shin/Diabetes_Patients/README.md

 In the predictive modeling phase, we aim to develop a machine learning model capable of predicting diabetes infections accurately.
 The key steps in this phase include:

-1. **Data Preprocessing:** Feature selection, engineering, and encoding categorical variables.
+1. **Data Preprocessing:** Feature selection and engineering

-2. **Model Selection:** Evaluating various machine learning algorithms such as logistic regression, random forests, and gradient boosting to identify the best-performing model.

-3. **Model Training and Tuning:** Training the selected model on the dataset and fine-tuning hyperparameters for optimal performance.
+2. **Model Selection, Training and Tuning:** Selecting and training a Machine Learning Model on the dataset and fine-tuning hyperparameters for optimal performance.

-4. **Model Evaluation:** Assessing the model's performance using appropriate metrics like accuracy, precision, recall, and F1-score.
+3. **Model Evaluation:** Assessing the model's performance using appropriate metrics like accuracy, precision, recall, and F1-score.

-5. **Interpretation:** Gaining insights into which features are most influential for predicting diabetes infections.
+4. **Interpretation:** Gaining insights into which features are most influential for predicting diabetes infections.

 ## Results